roseja3/javascript-basics-2025/README.md

-# My Cool Game
+# Intro to Video Game Development

-This is your starting point for creating a game using JavaScript and the HTML Canvas.
+This is your starting point for learning the basics of JavaScript, HTML and CSS.

 ## How to Use

-1. Open `index.html` in your web browser to run the game.
+1. Open `index.html` in your web browser to run your code.
-2. Edit `scripts/app.js` to change the game’s behavior.
+2. Edit `scripts/app.js` to change the code.
-3. Edit `css/style.css` to change the game’s appearance.
+3. Edit `css/style.css` to change the overall appearance.
-4. Update this README to describe your game.
+4. Update this README to describe what you have done.

 ## Goal